 Our travels definitely started out in earnest.
-But B is now 3, and we have traveled with him to 18 countries, traveling as close as the
+But B is now 3, and we have traveled with him to over 20 countries, traveling as close as the

 U.S. and as far-flung as .
 This winter, we will be traveling through India Vietnam and .
 My husband and have spent lots of time traveling through Cambodia Asia, and we can’t wait to do it with B!

 20 Things I’ve Learned Traveling with B: